The University of South Wales was established in 2013 following the merger of the University of Glamorgan and the University of Wales, Newport.

 The Royal Welsh College of Music and Drama, a conservatoire based in Cardiff, became a wholly owned subsidiary of the University of Glamorgan in 2007.

-The University of Glamorgan opened its iconic ATRiuM building in Cardiff city centre in 2007, offering a dedicated learning facility for creative industries students.
-The state-of-the-art building brought together the creative disciplines of art and design, media and communication and drama and music, fostering the entrepreneurial and intellectual development of students and staff.
+The University of Glamorgan opened its ATRiuM building in Cardiff city centre in 2007, offering a dedicated learning facility for creative industries students.
+The state-of-the-art building brought together the creative disciplines of art and design, media and communication, and drama and music.

-The Universities Heads of the Valleys Institute (UHOVI) was launched in 2009 as a partnership between the University of Glamorgan and the University of Wales, Newport, with the aim of encouraging more people to consider higher education in some of the poorest areas in Wales.
+The Universities Heads of the Valleys Institute (UHOVI) was launched in 2009 as a partnership between the University of Glamorgan and the University of Wales, Newport, with the aim of encouraging more people to consider higher education in some of the most deprived areas in Wales.

-The £35m City Campus building opened in Newport city centre, housing 2,700 students from Newport Business School and much of the University’s School of Media and Design department.
+The £35m Newport Campus opened in Newport city centre, housing 2,700 students from Newport Business School and much of the University’s School of Media and Design department.
 The iconic building, situated on the banks of the River Usk, was seen as an important feature of the city centre’s regeneration.